A poem about living rough in West End aged around 13/14/15

 Or maybe a mobile phone.

-Could get a haircut, its only five pounds,
+Could get a haircut, it’s only five pounds,

 From the place up on Charing Cross Road,